MrFriendCS/H-CS/docs/H-CS-SDD.md

 while line != "":
 ```

 Split the content of the variable `line` at the commas.
-Assign the elements to `tempArray`.
+Assign the elements to `data`.

 ``` python
     data = line.split(",")
 ```

-Remove leading and trailing spaces from `tempData`, cast appropriately, and assign to parallel arrays.
+Remove leading and trailing spaces from `data`, cast appropriately, and assign to parallel arrays.

 ``` python
     names[index] = data[0].strip()